quickintegrate/docs/docs/Core Development/Connectors/FILE/DEFAULT.md

 1. Ability to read Files from s3
 2. Writing Files to s3
-3. Copy and move Files in s3
-4. Locking File so that no one can access File when the processing is going on
-5. Listing the File and folders mentioned at directory path
-6. Trigger a flow when the new File created or modified

 #### Operation available:
-1. Copy
-2. Create Directory
-3. Delete
-4. List
-5. Move
-6. On New or Updated **File**
-7. Read
-8. Rename
-9. Write
+1. Move file within the S3 bucket
+2. Delete file from the S3 bucket

 ### Configuring File Connector
-left click on connector, you can define the **File Connector** configuration
+Reft click on connector, you can define the **File Connector** configuration

 Here are different instances demonstrating how to access the information within a file and create a file based on a specific structure.
 Each illustration includes a quickintegration application utilizing DataWeave for both reading and writing files.